syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ---
 layout: post
-title: Exploring the frequently used inbuilt commands
+title: Explore the frequently used inbuilt commands
-description: How to use the inbuilt commands
+description: How to explore and use the inbuilt commands
 platform: js
 control: Diagram
 documentation: ug